-The Company's standard terms of sale are generally included in its contracts, purchase orders, and invoices.
-As such, all revenue is considered revenue recognized from contracts with customers.
+Curation Foods' standard terms of sale are generally included in its contracts and purchase orders.
+Revenue is recognized at the time shipment is made or upon delivery as control of the product is transferred to the customer.
 Shipping and other transportation costs charged to customers are recorded in both revenue and cost of goods sold.
-The Company has elected to account for shipping and handling as fulfillment activities, and not as a separate performance obligation.
-The Company's standard payment terms with its customers generally range from 30 days to 90 days.
-Certain customers may receive cash-based incentives (including: volume rebates, discounts, and promotions), which are accounted for as variable consideration to the Company's performance obligations.
-The Company estimates these sales incentives based on the expected amount to be provided to its customers and reduces revenues recognized towards its performance obligations.
-The Company does not anticipate significant changes in its estimates for variable consideration.
+Curation Foods' has elected to account for shipping and handling as fulfillment activities, and not as a separate performance obligation.
+Curation Foods' standard payment terms with its customers generally range from 30 days to 90 days.
+Certain customers may receive cash-based incentives (including: volume rebates, discounts, and promotions), which are accounted for as variable consideration to Curation Foods' performance obligations.
+Curation Foods' estimates these sales incentives based on the expected amount to be provided to its customers and reduces revenues recognized towards its performance obligations.
+The Company has not historically had and does not anticipate significant changes in its estimates for variable consideration.